Olesia32/pharo-spec-components/Documentation.md

 #### API

-- `items:` — set the list of options
+* `items:` — set the list of options
+* `addItem:` — add a new checkbox to the group
+* `removeItem:` — remove a checkbox from the group
+* `itemAtIndex:` — return the checkbox at the given index
-- `selectedItems` — returns the list of selected values
+* `selectedItems` — return the values of all selected checkboxes
-- `selectedIndexes` — returns selected indexes
+* `selectedIndexes` — return the indexes of all selected checkboxes
-- `isCheckedAt:` — checks if an item is selected
+* `isCheckedAt:` — check whether the checkbox at the given index is selected
+* `toggleSelectionAt:` — toggle the selection state of the checkbox at the given index
-- `clearSelection` — deselects all items
+* `clearSelection` — deselect all checkboxes
-- `whenSelectionChangedDo:` — event fired when selection changes
+* `whenSelectionChangedDo:` — register a callback triggered when any checkbox changes state
+* `title` — return the current group title
-- `showFrame:` — display a border around the group
+* `title:` — set the group title
-- `showTitle:` — show a title label
-- `columnCount:` — set the number of columns
+* `columnCount:` — set the number of columns to split items into (minimum 1)
-- `title:` — set title text
+* `display:` — set a block that converts item values into label text
-- `enableButtonAt:` — enable button at index
+* `enableButtonAt:` — enable the checkbox at the given index
-- `disableButtonAt:` — disable button at index
+* `disableButtonAt:` — disable the checkbox at the given index
+* `enableScrolling:` — enable or disable scrollability for the group
+* `showTitle:` — show or hide the group title
+* `showFrame:` — show or hide the border around the group

 #### Example